Alfresco/alfresco-ng2-components/docs/core/services/auth-guard-sso-role.service.md

-The [Auth Guard SSO role service](../../core/services/auth-guard-sso-role.service.md) implements an Angular [route guard](https://angular.io/guide/router#milestone-5-route-guards) to check the user has the right role permission.
+The [Auth Guard SSO role service](../../core/services/auth-guard-sso-role.service.md) implements an Angular [route guard](https://angular.io/guide/router#milestone-5-route-guards) to check the user has the right realms/client roles permission.
 This is typically used with the `canActivate` guard check in the route definition.
-The roles that user needs to have in order to access the route has to be specified in the roles array as in the example below:
+The Auth Guard SSO is resposible to check if the JWT contains  Realm roles (realm_access) or Client roles (resource_access) based on the route configuration.

+*Realms role Example*
 ```ts
 const appRoutes: Routes = [
     ...